4 Areas of Self-Care to Create Holistic Wellness

 Start With One of the 4 Areas of Self-Care

-By nourishing one or all 4 areas of self-care, you are nourishing your Nervous System and emotional well being, which is also a foundational area to support if you suffer form chronic illness.
+By nourishing one or all 4 areas of self-care, you are nourishing your Nervous System and emotional well-being, which is also a foundational area to support if you suffer from chronic illness.